What is Little Athletics?

 It is expected a parent or guardian is in attendance at each meet.

 Little Athletics is a totally voluntary sport, Plympton Flyers LAC cannot operate without the assistance of parents and other adult volunteers each week in fulfilling the many and varied duties required.
 These include officiating at an event; managing an age group; recording results; working in the canteen and BBQ; to name a few.
 Additional assistance is always required on the Committee and all parents are encouraged to become involved.
 Little Athletics is one of the few sports where parents can become fully involved in their child’s sporting interests.

-To ensure new parents or individuals feel confident to help at their Centre, Little Athletics SA have produced a ‘How to Help At Little Athletics’ parent handbook.
-The handbook aims to provide basic information about all the events that make up the weekly program at most Centres.
+To ensure new parents or individuals feel confident to help at their Little Athletics club, Little Athletics SA has produced a ‘How to Help At Little Athletics’ parent handbook.
+The handbook aims to provide basic information about all the events that make up the weekly program at most clubs.

 Please refer to the Parent Participation page for further details.